 A reputation for excellence

-The Australian Institute of Social Relations RTO 102358 is the training division of Relationships Australia South Australia.
+The Australian Institute of Social Relations RTO 102358 is the training division of Relationships Australia SA.
 We have provided high quality, accessible and cost-effective health and community services training, to a wide range of professional groups since 2004.

-We bring together current evidenced-based research, professional education and direct service delivery experience – offering a unique foundation for all our training.
+We bring together current evidence-based research, professional education and direct service delivery experience – offering a unique foundation for all our training.

 We recognise that quality services rely on quality staff.
 We are committed to assisting staff to gain skills, knowledge, and attitudes that ensure quality community and human services.
 Our nationally recognised training includes qualifications in family dispute resolution, counselling, youth work, and community services.
 We also provide a range of professional development workshops in children’s services, therapeutic practice and disability work.